Self-Care: 5 Tips for TBI Survivors and Family Members

 Recognizing your limitations and listening to yourself when you’re reaching those limits will help prevent you from being overwhelmed or feeling stressed from the additional responsibilities you take on.
 Try to take on activities that complement or highlight your strengths.
 Don’t forget to ask for help with tasks that are difficult for you.
 Asking for help when you need it (especially if you’re having difficulty with the task) will alleviate existing stress and any additional stresses from the task because you’re no longer feeling alone in it.
 Even wonder woman had help defeating Ares and his influence from mankind.

 To best help others, you need to take care of yourself first.
-It can be difficult to figure out where to start.
-If you aren’t sure where to begin, consider talking to your friends or family to see what steps they are taking towards self-care.
+It can be difficult to figure out where to start (especially if this is your first time looking into self-care).
+If you aren’t sure where to begin, consider talking to your friends or family to see what steps they are taking towards caring for themselves.
 You can also find blogs and other resources in the vast world wide web filled with various tips and ideas on self-care that can inspire you.

 At Cognitive FX, we understand the importance of self-care and the impact it can have on a person’s ability to keep going through the obstacles life can bring your way whether you're a brain injury survivor, the caregiver, or a stressed-out and overwhelmed individual.
 A self-care routine can help everyone handle daily stresses easier.